 We all are very different in how we perceive and understand information.
 Thus when trying to communicate important things, we may have very different approaches.
 Daily Scrum, however, is not the place for much interpretation and should be clear and concise.

 To help your team achieve that, create a template on what your team members should be saying during the meeting.
 It could sound something like: ‘Yesterday I worked on .. ‘, ‘I completed .. ‘, ‘I had trouble with .. ‘ and ‘Today I will be working on .. ‘.
 Make sure your template includes all the critical aspects of your process.
 This way, the team members will be less likely to forget important details and steer off track.

 Just as you might have felt from the previous points, you should keep the Daily Scrum short.
 This meeting is aimed at getting a progress update from the team and troubleshooting task blocks.

-However, if you feel that solving a problem will take longer, it should be solved outside of the meeting.
+However, if you feel that solving a problem will take longer, it should be settled outside of the meeting.
 You should aim at keeping the Daily Scrum under half an hour.
-Anything longer than that starts becoming ineffective and looses the point of the stand up.
+Anything longer than that starts becoming ineffective and loses the point of the stand-up.

 5 – Pick the Right Moderator

-Usually the whole team speaks during the Daily Scrum, however having the right moderator can really help.
+Usually, the whole team speaks during the Daily Scrum, however having the right moderator can help.
 They will assist the team members in presenting information and move things along if the meeting starts to drag.

-While in most cases Scrum Master will be a great choice in most cases, if you feel like one of the team members may be better suited for the role don’t be afraid to change things up.
+While in most cases, Scrum Master will be a great choice, if you feel like one of the team members may be better suited for the role don’t be afraid to change things up.
 Just as Scrum is a collaborated effort, the Daily Scrum should be too.

-Have your own thoughts on how to improve the Daily Scrum?
+Have your thoughts on how to improve the Daily Scrum?
 Share in the comments!